 In line with Working Together 2015, a Serious Case Review will be undertaken for every case where abuse or neglect is known or suspected and either:

 The Serious Case Review (SCR) Subgroup will review the referrals against the criteria for holding a SCR and make appropriate recommendations to the LSCB Board.
-The Subgroup will consider serious cases which do not meet the criteria for holding a SCR, but have a multi-agency element and provide scope for learning around multi-agency practice and procedures.
-The SCR subgroup will undertake reviews of serious cases and advise the local authority and the LSCB on lessons to be learned.
+The Subgroup will consider serious cases which do not meet the criteria for holding a SCR case review, but have a multi-agency element and provide scope for learning around multi agency practice and procedures.
+The SCR Subgroup will undertake reviews of serious cases and advise the local authority and the LSCB board on lessons to be learned.